-  Accommodation: Dormitory style rooms with bunk beds and lockers for storing your belongings.
-Sheets & blankets are included in the price, however towels are provided at a supplement so you may wish to advise your group to pack their own.
+Accommodation: BCN Sports Hostel offers dormitory style rooms with bunk beds and lockers for storing your belongings.
+Sheets and blankets are included in the price, however, towels are provided at a supplement.

 Meals: The hostel can offer a full board stay (continental breakfast, packed lunches or hot lunch and evening meal) with set menus.

 Roma Reial is a well-established hotel in the heart of Barcelona, ideal for school groups looking to explore the city.

 Location: Located in the Plaza Reial, the hotel is a 100 metre walk from the nearest metro (Liceu), it is also only a short walk away from main tourist sights such as Las Ramblas, the Picasso Museum and the Boqueria Food Market.

 Facilities: Facilities include a restaurant which features original stone archways and an outdoor terrace.

 Accommodation: There are double, triple or quadruple rooms available which are all offer air conditioning, TV's and daily housekeeping.

 Meals: The hotel offers a buffet breakfast and dinner is available upon request.

 Quick Tip: This is just a small sample of possible accommodations available.
 Please contact us for more information.

 Antoni Gaudi’s unfinished masterpiece is one of Barcelona's most popular tourist attractions and its’ most important landmark.
 Sagrada Família is a huge, privately-funded Roman Catholic church that has been under construction since 1882 and is not expected to be completed until at least 2026.